 We are passionate about breaking cycles that perpetuates disadvantage.
 Our team works across numerous portfolio areas and locations with our clients to engage, challenge and assist groups journey towards action to developing practical responses to their ‘wicked’ problems.
 We are committed to closing the gap on Indigenous disadvantage and facilitating opportunities that strive for economic and social empowerment.

-- Process and Group Facilitation
+Process and Group Facilitation

-- Stakeholder Engagement and Intercultural Communication
+Stakeholder Engagement and Intercultural Communication

-- Business Consulting
+Organisational Development and Business Consulting

-Stakeholder Engagement and Community Consultation
+Stakeholder Engagement and Intercultural Consultation

 We understand that successful stakeholder engagement and community engagement is critical to business success regardless of sector.
 Navigating the complexity of Indigenous Australian communities is our specialty.
 We understand that engaging successful with Indigenous communities requires an appreciation of cultural competencies and social dynamics of communities.
 We understand that successful stakeholder engagement and community consultation involves leadership and is a deliberate and negotiated process, not just based on providing information.
 We have facilitated community engagement events based on aspirations and priorities within an Indigenous framework built on self-determination.

 We develop evaluation processes that are robust and value different ‘ways of knowing and being’.
 Our team are experts in working with Indigenous communities in the field of participatory action research and evaluation.